 Source | 2020 administrative records obtained from Highline College and Green River College.
 2020-2021 utilization data obtained from the United Way of King County.

 Notes | Overall, N = 3,072; Did Not Use Hub Services, n = 2,795; Used Hub Services, n = 277.
 Students were grouped based on their utilization of the Benefits Hubs regardless of their randomization assignment.
-The logistic models include pre-treatment covariates found to not be in balance at baseline according to WWC standards (0.05 < ES < 0.25).
-Covariates include age, race, ethnicity, and pre-intervention GPA and cumulated credits.
+The logistic models include pre-treatment covariates found to not be in balance at baseline (0.05 < ES ).
+Covariates include age, race, foster status, disability status, parents’ education level and pre-intervention cumulated GPA and cumulated credits.
 The fixed effects for each college were included in the model.
 The p-value represents the statistical significance of the difference in academic outcomes between students who used and did not use the Benefits Hubs.
+Students with missing GPAs are imputed as zero.

 IMPLICATIONS AND RECOMMENDATIONS